Practical Linux, Windows Server and cloud guides for IT pros.

 The problem has always been deployment.
 Sysmon was a standalone binary that you had to download, install, configure with an XML file, and keep updated separately from Windows itself.
 For a ten-machine lab, that is fine.
 For a thousand-endpoint estate, it is a packaging and patching headache that many teams simply never got around to solving properly.

 That changes now.
 With the March 2026 cumulative update (KB5079473), Microsoft has made Sysmon a native optional feature in Windows 11.
 No more downloading binaries.
 No more separate update cycles.
-You enable it through Settings, push configuration via Group Policy, and it patches itself through Windows Update like everything else.
+You enable the Windows feature, install the Sysmon service, apply your XML configuration, and it is serviced through Windows Update like other in-box components.

 Here is everything you need to know to take advantage of it.